 Cost, pricing, MOQ, and quote variables buyers should pin down

 Pricing is usually less mysterious than buyers expect.
 The main drivers are material grade, bag size, slider type, print coverage, finish, and any custom structure changes.
-A plain clear bag costs less because it is simple to make.
-Add custom sizing, colored sliders, dense artwork, or special surface treatment, and the price moves.
+A plain clear bag costs less because it is simpler to make.
+Add custom sizing, colored sliders, dense artwork, or a special surface treatment, and the price moves.

 MOQ affects unit cost because setup does not shrink just because the order is small.
 The supplier still has to calibrate the film, verify the closure, and absorb trial waste.
 That is why sample pricing and low-volume pricing often look high.
 They carry the setup burden that a larger run spreads out.